 The capital of Greece, which is home to over 650.000 inhabitants and more than 3.5 million in the Attica Metropolitan Region, is one of the most important hubs in the Eastern Mediterranean.
-Thanks to its frequented airport with more than 22 million passengers and the seaport of Piraeus as one of the largest Mediterranean ports, Athens is a commercial and touristic centre for two millennia.
+Thanks to its frequented airport with more than 22 million passengers and the seaport of Piraeus as one of the largest Mediterranean ports, Athens has been a commercial and touristic centre for two millennia.
 Even though heritage creates significant challenges for the construction of underground transportation systems, the city administration managed to expand its network to three metro lines of around 90km in total.
 Nevertheless, a significant of trips are done by passenger cars or motorcycles.
 In combination with a substantial amount of commuter traffic, the city has significant congestion challenges.

 ROAD SAFETY SITUATION